buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Touch |
 | **Duration**: | Instantaneous |

 You hide a chest and all its contents on the Ethereal Plane.
 When you cast this spell, you must be touching both the chest and the miniature replica that serves as a material component.
-The chest can contain up to 0.25 cubic meters of non-living material (1 x meter x 50 centimeters x 50 centimeters).
+The chest can contain up to 0.25 cubic meters of non-living material (1 meter x 50 centimeters x 50 centimeters).
 While the chest remains on the Ethereal Plane, you can use an Action to touch the replica and recall the chest.
 It reappears in an unoccupied space on the ground within 1 meter of you.
 You can send the chest back to the Ethereal Plane by using an Action and touching both the chest and the replica.

 After 60 days, there is a cumulative 5\% chance per day that the spell' \*\*s effect will end.